-All of the NP personality types (i.e., ENTP, ENFP, INTP, and INFP) utilize Extraverted Intuition (Ne) as well as Introverted Sensing (Si) as part of their functional stack.
-Consequently, ENTPs, ENFPs, INTPs, and INFPs are likely to enjoy some degree of similarity and compatibility in relationships.
+All of the NP personality types (i.e., ENTP, ENFP, INTP, and INFP) utilize Extraverted Intuition (Ne) as well as Introverted Sensing (Si) as part of their “functional stack.”
+Consequently, they are likely to enjoy some degree of similarity and compatibility in relationships.
 Such compatibility can extend to both their communication and lifestyle preferences.

 ENTP, ENFP, INTP, INFP Communication in Relationships

 As Intuitive types, all NPs gravitate toward more abstract varieties of communication.
 Namely, they enjoy discussing ideas rather than mere concrete, everyday happenings.
 As I’ve discussed elsewhere, Ne types use their Intuition more broadly and divergently than Ni types.
 NPs enjoy bouncing from one idea to the next, making broad, even random, connections within a pool of disparate ideas.
 Especially when engaged with other NP types, this can occur at a dizzying speed, often leaving non-NP types feeling lost, bewildered, or exhausted.
 For NPs, however, engaging with other NPs can be captivating, engendering a strong sense of intellectual kinship and mutual understanding.

 NPs are also similar in their desire to perceive new ideas from without via their Ne.
 Most NPs enjoy reading, which serves as one way they can engage in Ne dialogue (in this case, with the writer).
 Hence, when two NPs are paired in a relationship, they typically enjoy discussing new ideas they gleaned from print or other media.
 This can serve as a wonderful means of connecting with each other in the forum of ideas.